 Your tadpoles can help Chip and Dale collect ornaments for their Christmas tree throughout each World Showcase pavilion.
 When they spot each, they can add the corresponding ornament sticker to their maps.
 Once completed, return the map to Disney Traders in exchange for a festive surprise!

 Leap and I can’t be the only frogs whose favorite part of Epcot festivals is the food, right?
 Epcot International Festival of the Holidays 2018 is loaded with tasty treats sure to delight your taste buds.
 The wide selection of Holiday Kitchens is our favorite new addition to the past Holidays Around the World.
 Between Nov.
 18 and Dec.
-30, from noon to 8 p.m., savor the splendor of Epcot’s 12 seasonal Holiday Kitchens.
+30, from noon to 8 p.m., savor the splendor of Epcot’s seasonal Holiday Kitchens.
 What's great about this year is that many of the booths are the same ... so it's the familiar flavor you love, but with enticing new dishes being offered.

 There’s something for everyone at the Epcot International Festival of the Holidays 2018.
-The only NEW Holiday Kitchen (that we know of) this year is L'Chaim ... and we were not disappointed!
-We are so excited to check out this yummy Jewish fare ... the Potato Knish and Herb Sour Cream sounds absolutely DELICIOUS, and vegetarian AND kid-friendly!
+The only NEW Holiday Kitchen this year is L'Chaim ... and we were not disappointed!
+We are so excited to check out this yummy Jewish fare ... the Potato Knish and Herb Sour Cream is absolutely DELICIOUS, and vegetarian AND kid-friendly!
 Could it get any better than that?
-I'm also curious to try a classic Egg Cream.

 Have no fear — there are tamer global eats around the world as well if you or your tadpoles aren’t feeling quite so daring.
 American Holiday Table offers some classic Turkey Day faves, or how about Cheese Fondue in a Bread Bowl with Fresh Steamed Baby Vegetables from the Bavaria Holiday Kitchen?
 Tadpoles don't notice veggies when they're paired with melted cheese, right? ;)